argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 #### UI config as part of the parameter descriptions - v2

 Questions:
-1. How do we encode parameters in the Application manifest?
+1. How do users encode parameters in the Application manifest?
    1. Suggestion: Use the same structure as the announcement.

       Example: